 Each heartbeat is a complex and precise sequence of contractions and releases of the atrial and ventricular heart muscles.
 A single cardiac cycle includes a contraction or systole phase and a relaxation or diastole phase.
 During the contraction phase, the atrial or ventricular chamber pushes blood into an adjacent chamber or into an artery.
 During the relaxation phase, the chamber fills with blood and prepares for the next cardiac cycle.
-In a healthy heart, atrial contraction and relaxation are slightly out of phase with ventricular contraction and relaxation.
-If the atria and ventricles contracted at the same time, the valves between them would be closed and blood could not flow from one to the other.
+In a healthy heart, atrial contraction and relaxation are slightly out of phase with ventricular contracted at the same time, the valves between them would be closed and blood could not flow from one to the other.

-The double thumping sound of a heartbeat heard through a stethoscope is the sound of the heart's valves as they close.
+as they close.
 The first thump represents the closing of the valves between the atria and ventricles.
 Following immediately afterward, the second thump represents the closing of the valves leading from the ventricles into the pulmonary and systemic circuits.